ascpial/difficulty-death-scaler/Writerside/topics/Command.md

 ## Player difficulty

 You can get or set the global difficulty with `/difficultydeathscaler player [selector]`.
-Selector is obviously a selector targeting the player.
+Selector is obviously a selector targeting one player.

 To get the player difficulty, use `/difficultydeathscaler player [selector] get`.